Youth Community Partnership Stream

 As the economy recovers, youth will be able to use the work-related skills and experience they gain to enter, or return to, the labour force or to move on to further education and training.

-The Youth Community Partnership stream will be accepting applications from communities province-wide starting June 29, 2020.
-The stream will close October 31, 2020.
+- The Youth Community Partnership stream will be accepting applications from communities province-wide starting June 29, 2020.

 To assist applicants in submitting applications for this stream, please employ the user's guide customized for the Youth Community Partnership stream.